yashasvi0204/Flamapp-AI-Assessment/README.md

-Flamapp-AI-Assessment
-Flamapp R&amp;D intern assignment — Camera/NDK/OpenCV/OpenGL
+# Real-Time Edge Detection Viewer

 This Android app grabs camera frames, runs edge detection on them using OpenCV in C++, displays the results with OpenGL, and streams everything to a web browser over HTTP.

-What's Inside
+## What's Inside

 **Android App:**
 - Camera capture with CameraX